mozilla/moztrap/docs/index.rst

 Welcome to MozTrap
 ==================

 MozTrap is a test case manager by Mozilla.
-We hope you like it.
+We hope you like it...

 Useful links
 ------------